anibal/anibal.github.io/content/2025/10/18/Using a Github Page with your own Domain to publish you Obsidian vault through Quartz for free.md

 found 0 vulnerabilities
 ```

-Run `npx quartz create` and select the option "Symlink an existing folder":
+Run the `npx quartz create` command and select the option "Empty Quartz", this will create an empty `content` folder that will later populate:

 ```bash
 ❯ npx quartz create